MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsWebServiceConfiguration.md

 ```

 ### -ShowAlternateJoinOptionsExpanded
-**Below Content Applies To:** Lync Server 2013

-This parameter has been deprecated for use with the on-premises version of Lync Server 2013 Preview.

-When set to True then alternate options for joining an online conference (such as Office Communicator 2007 R2) will automatically be expanded and shown to users.
-When set to False (the default value) these options will be available, but the user will have to display the list of options for themselves.

-**Below Content Applies To:** Skype for Business Server 2015

-This parameter has been deprecated for use with the on-premises version of Skype for Business Server 2015.
+This parameter has been deprecated for use with the on-premises version of Skype for Business Server.

 When set to True then alternate options for joining an online conference will automatically be expanded and shown to users.
 When set to False (the default value) these options will be available, but the user will have to display the list of options for themselves.

 ```yaml